allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 build a custom project setup.

 Deployed processes start from the Docker environment.
 Thanks to that, you can create any environment you want.
-Docker is much more stable execution environment than Airflow.
+Docker is a much more stable execution environment than Airflow.

+For scheduling, BigFlow uses the Google Cloud Composer, which is basically Airflow.
+Airflow is not a part of local development though.
+Let us talk about that a bit more.

 ## Deployment

 When you want to run a workflow (data processing pipeline) on Airflow, you need to deploy it.
-Let's start from describing the vanilla deployment process in Python.
+Let's start by describing the vanilla deployment process in Python.
 How it's done when you don't have any tools but a bare Composer?
 The key concept is Composer's DAGs folder.
 It's a Cloud Storage bucket mounted on Airflow.